- December 30, 2019: CCPA compliance included.

 - The Service will not allow humans to read this data unless necessary to comply with applicable laws or regulations and for occasional support purposes.

-- Clari's use of information received, and Clari's transfer of information to any other app from Google APIs will adhere to Google API Services User Data Policy, including the Limited Use requirements.
+- Clari's use and transfer to any other app of information received from Google APIs will adhere to Google API Services User Data Policy, including the Limited Use requirements.

 Categories of Personal Data We Collect